 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will result in a commission for the owner of the Royalty.nu site.

 Categories: Juan Carlos, History, Visigoths, Medieval, Aragon, Castile, Alfonso X, Al-Andalus, Inquisition, Isabella I, Joanna the Mad, Charles I, Philip II, 17th & 18th Centuries, Philip III, Philip IV, 19th & 20th Centuries, Bourbons, Habsburgs, Palaces & Art, Royalty & Theater, the Americas, Portugal

 Juan Carlos: Steering Spain From Dictatorship to Democracy by Paul Preston.
-A 2004 biography of Spain's King Juan Carlos, who matured from a playful young prince into the skillful king who defended Spain's democracy.
+A 2004 biography of Spain's King Juan Carlos, who matured from a playful prince into the king who defended Spain's democracy.

 The King: A Life of Juan Carlos of Spain by Jose Luis De Vilallonga.
 A 1994 biography of the calm man who starved off the 1981 military coup and went on to become the architect of the modern Spanish state.

 Ladies of Spain by Andrew Morton.
 A look at the lives of Queen Sofía, wife of King Juan Carlos; their daughters, Elena and Cristina; and Letizia, wife of Juan Carlos's son, Felipe.
 This book is in Spanish.